-QuickBooks error 30159 occurs when program is being installed, while QuickBooks is running, when Windows has started or shut down, or during installation of Windows.
+QuickBooks payroll error 30159 occurs when program is being installed, while QuickBooks is running, when Windows has started or shut down, or during installation of Windows.

 - The program window that’s active crashes